Amb-Technical/Fbi/README.md

 ```
 #Warning

-Please don't use vpn when you use it.
+$Please don't use vpn when you use it.
-don't use it regularly
+$don't use it regularly.

+#This Code is Not belong to me i just modify it.